Noise Levels in Middle Valley, TN | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 1,316 Middle Valley residents, or 10.4%, live above that level.
 By land area, 15.7% of Middle Valley is above 55 dBA.

 Average noise levels for Middle Valley residents, grouped by direction from the center of Middle Valley.
-Southern Middle Valley carries the highest population-weighted average; Western Middle Valley carries the lowest.
-Just 8% of residents in Western Middle Valley live in blocks above the EPA's 55 dBA threshold, about half the share in Southern Middle Valley.
+The highest population-weighted average is in northwestern Middle Valley; the lowest is in northern Middle Valley, where just 8% of residents live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in the loudest section.

 Quiet office to normal conversation